List of international goals scored by Kylian Mbappé

-Mbappé scored his 50th goal for France on 8 June 2025 in a UEFA Nations League game against Germany, becoming the third player to hit the landmark, after Thierry Henry and Giroud, and the fourth youngest European overall.
-His next goal, a penalty in a World Cup qualifier against Ukraine on 5 Septmber 2025, saw him draw level with Henry.
-Four days later, he surpassed Henry into second place.
+Mbappé scored his 50th goal for France on 8 June 2025 in a UEFA Nations League win against Germany, becoming the third player to hit the landmark, after Thierry Henry and Olivier Giroud, and the fourth youngest European overall.
+His next goal, a penalty in a World Cup qualifier against Ukraine on 5 September 2025, saw him draw level with Henry.
+Four days later, he surpassed Henry into second place when he scored against Iceland.
+On 16 June 2026, Mbappé scored a brace against Senegal in France's World Cup opening match, reaching 58 international goals and overtaking Giroud as the nation's all-time top scorer.
+Six days later, he scored another brace against Iraq in France's second World Cup game to match the 16 goal-tally of Germany's Miroslav Klose in the competition.
+Mbappé's two goals against England on 18 July brought his overall tally in the competition to 22 across three editions, seeing him overtake Lionel Messi as the all-time World Cup leading scorer.